Bats plunge to ground in cold; saved by incubators, fluids

 But during her 40-minute drive home, Warwick said they began to come back to life, chirping and moving around in a box where she collected them and placed them on her heated passenger seat for warmth.
 She put the bats in incubators and returned to the bridge twice a day to collect more.

-Warwick said each of the bats were warmed in an incubator until their body temperature rose and then hydrated through fluids administered to them under their skin.
+Warwick said each of the bats was warmed in an incubator until their body temperature rose and then hydrated through fluids administered to them under their skin.

 After reaching out to other bat rehabilitators, Warwick said it was too many for any one person to feed and care for and the society’s current facilities did not have the necessary space, so they put them in her attic where they were separated by colony in dog kennels and able to reach a state of hibernation that did not require them to eat.